apache/qpid-proton/proton-c/bindings/cpp/docs/mainpage.md

 network connection.
 You can create links directly on a connection using its default session if you don't need multiple sessions.

-`proton::message` represents the message: the body (content), headers, annotations, and so on.
+`proton::message` represents the message: the body (content), properties, headers and annotations.
 A `proton::delivery` represents the act of transferring a message over a link.
 The receiver acknowledges the delivery by accepting or rejecting it.
 The delivery is *settled* when both ends are done with it.
-Different settlement methods give different levels of reliability: *at-most-once*, *at-least-once*, and *exactly-once*.
+Different settlement methods give different levels of reliability:
+*at-most-once*, *at-least-once*, and *exactly-once*.
 See "Delivery Guarantees" below for details.

 ## Sources and targets